Chapter 29:

 I looked around my bedroom again, searching for the voice.
 I stood up and peeked under the bed, then in my drawers, then near my bookshelf, but there was no one else in here.

 The voice seemed to be coming from outside my door.
-I could open it and see who it was, but then that risked ending the dream, and I didn’t want it to end just yet.
+I could open it and see who it was, but then that risked ending the dream, and I didn’t want to end it just yet.
 Ignoring the latest call, I went back to my bookshelf and grabbed a random book off of it.

 Unfortunately, I couldn’t read it; it was full of gibberish.